-Things are finally calming down.
+Things have finally calmed down.

-It's been just over four months since Brad Pitt, Angelina Jolie and their respective legal teams found a way, with a pending court date looming, to come to terms, finally striking an agreement regarding the custody of their six children in the wake of their 2016 divorce.
+It's been just over nine months since Brad Pitt, Angelina Jolie and their respective legal teams found a way, with a pending court date looming, to come to terms, finally striking an agreement regarding the custody of their six children in the wake of their 2016 divorce.
 And though cool enough heads managed to prevail just in time to keep the two A-listers out of court, sparring their kiddos the agony of seeing mom and dad duke it out in such a public fashion, that didn't exactly mean there was peace amongst the parental units.

 While Jolie had dropped her earlier petition for sole physical custody, instigated by the September 2016 FBI investigation into Pitt after an incident that allegedly occurred on a private plane, a more equitable agreement—the specifics of which remain confidential "to protect the best interests of the kids," Jolie's attorney Samantha Bley DeJean confirmed to E!
 News on November 30, 2018—was reached.
 One that a source close to the situation told us the following week left the Maleficent star "relieved with the progress for the health of the family."

 Pitt, on the other hand, wasn't quite as pleased.
 "While some progress has been made, this isn't an ideal situation for Brad," a second source told us at the time.
 "There's an arrangement in place but it's not a permanent agreement, and there's a long road ahead."